 The initial period during which we were required to regain compliance with the Bid Price Requirement expired on July 31, 2024.
-Because we did not regain compliance with the requirement during the initial period, we will transfer the listing of our Class A common stock to the Nasdaq Capital Market, effective at the opening of business on August 5, 2024, in order to secure an additional 180 calendar day compliance period ending on January 27, 2025.
+Because we did not regain compliance with the requirement during the initial period, we transferred the listing of our Class A common stock to the Nasdaq Capital Market, in order to secure an additional 180 calendar day compliance period ending on January 27, 2025.
 As a condition of securing such additional compliance period, we informed Nasdaq that we intend to regain compliance with the Bid Price Requirement during the second compliance period, which may include the implementation of a reverse stock split if necessary.
 We intend to monitor the closing bid price of our Class A common stock and take such reasonable measures to regain compliance with the Bid Price Requirement.
 However, there can be no assurance that we will be able to regain compliance with the Bid Price Requirement even during the second compliance period, nor can there be any assurance that we will receive the necessary approvals from our stockholders to effect a reverse stock split.
-If we do not cure the deficiency during the additional compliance period and regain compliance with the Bid Price Requirement, Nasdaq will provide written notice that our common stock will be subject to delisting.
+If implemented, a reverse stock split may have undesirable consequences.
+For example, a reverse stock split would have the effect of combining the outstanding shares of our Class A common stock into a smaller number of outstanding shares, which may adversely affect the liquidity and trading volume in our Class A common stock.
+In addition, a reverse stock split may be viewed negatively by some investors, analysts and other stock market participants, and some companies that have implemented reverse stock splits have experienced subsequent declines in their share price and corresponding market capitalization.
+If we do not cure the deficiency during the additional compliance period and regain compliance with the Bid Price Requirement, Nasdag will provide written notice that our common stock will be subject to delisting.
 In the event of such notification, we may appeal Nasdaq's delisting determination.
-However, there can be no assurance that we will be able to continue the listing of our Class A common stock on Nasdaq.
+However, there can be no assurance that, if we receive a delisting notice and appeal the delisting determination by Nasdaq, such appeal would be successful.
+As a result, there can be no assurance that we will be able to continue the listing of our Class A common stock on Nasdaq.